nashif/zephyr/doc/hardware/porting/arch.rst

   the context switch.
 This should not be taken as a rule, since neither the ARM Cortex-M nor ARCv2 port do this.

-Since :code:`z_swap` is cooperative, the caller-saved registers from the ABI are already on the stack.
+Since :code:`k_priv_swap` is cooperative, the caller-saved registers from the ABI are already on the stack.
 There is no need to save them in the k_thread structure.

 A context switch can also be performed preemptively.
 This happens upon exiting